GL-Li/summaries/vim-vscode/01_vim.md

 ### vim key mapping

-Plaxe mapping setting in `.vimrc`.
+Place mapping setting in `.vimrc`.
 The default mapleader is `\`.
 Use `:echo mapleader` to check for current mapleader.
 Show as undefined if default.

 ```